 ‘Tis the Season for gift giving!
-But for many influencers, accepting or obtaining gifts from businesses and brands occurs year-round and it can be confusing as to if and what gifts are taxable.
-To help, we have put together some examples of when gifts would be liable to tax as well as those which are regarded as ‘true gifts’ and therefore not taxable.
+But for many influencers, accepting or obtaining gifts from businesses and brands occurs year-round.
+It can be confusing as to if and what gifts are taxable.
+To help, we have put together some examples of when gifts would be liable to tax.
+We’ll also cover those which are regarded as ‘true gifts’ and therefore not taxable.

 When is tax due on a gift?